 file_name – identical to the original PDS file name, except for the extension .xml

 target_name – sample name as given by the spectrum producer, or closely derived (replaced by meteorite name when applicable), always in upper cases

-Fig.2: the PDS spectral library in the VESPA portal (result from a global query)
+Fig.2: the CRISM spectral library in the VESPA portal (result from a global query)